In our 2020 review of the year, we mentioned the upcoming launch of the Fire Safety Bill.

 It is still early days for the Fire Safety Act, and we will keep you up to date with any new changes.
 We expect that there will be further regulations made over the next few months.

-The Building Safety Bill is also expected to become law later this year, and this will put enhanced safety regulations in place for construction projects.
+The Building Safety Bill is also expected to enter parliament later this year, and this will put enhanced safety regulations in place for construction projects.

 It will be interesting to see if the Government address the lack of financial protection for tenants in the near future.